1Password/scim-examples/PREPARATION.md

 Identity Providers typically require a TLS certificate when communicating to the SCIM bridge under most circumstances.

 By default, TLS certificates are handled through a complimentary [Let's Encrypt](https://letsencrypt.org/) service integration, which automatically generates and renews an TLS certificate based on the domain name you've decided on.

-On your firewall, you should ensure that the service can access port `443`, as port `443` is required for the Let's Encrypt service to complete its domain challenge and issue your SCIM bridge a TLS certificate.
+There are two ways you can use Let's Encrypt service to issue a certificate for your SCIM bridge.

+### TLS-ALPN-01

+The default and easiest way of using Let's Encrypt with the SCIM bridge is the [TLS-ALPN-01](https://letsencrypt.org/docs/challenge-types/#tls-alpn-01) challenge type.

+During setup of the SCIM bridge, you will end up setting the `OP_TLS_DOMAIN` configuration variable to the domain name you've selected for your bridge (i.e: `op-scim-bridge.example.com`).
+In the background, Let's Encrypt is ensuring that it can communicate to the SCIM bridge through port `443` and receive some special challenge tokens from the bridge.
+This completes the authentication portion, and Let's Encrypt then issues the SCIM bridge a new TLS certificate, which is automatically loaded.
+The SCIM bridge then stores this certificate in the `redis` cache for later use.

+To continue using this challenge type, you will **need to keep port 443 accessible to the internet at all times** for this to work.
+This is fine under usual circumstances, but if you have more specific requirements, such as an internally-hosted IdP, it can be somewhat troublesome unless you are able to provide your own certificates.

+### DNS-01

+`DNS-01` is a different authentication method which does not require the bridge to be publicly-accessible at all.
+Instead, the bridge must be able to communicate with one of the DNS providers currently supported by the bridge.
+As of April 2023, this is Google Cloud DNS, CloudFlare DNS, and Azure DNS.
+You would then then provide secrets for those DNS services in the setup process.

+Importantly, each DNS service tends to have its own unique way of configuring credentials to authenticate with them.
+For example, CloudFlare DNS typically only requires an API key (1 credential), whereas Azure DNS requires five separate configuration parameters to fully authenticate with the service.

+During the authentication procedure with Let's Encrypt, the SCIM bridge modifies the DNS records of a given name (i.e: `op-scim-bridge.example.com`) with certain records that Let's Encrypt is expecting to confirm DNS ownership.
+Once DNS ownership is confirmed, Let's Encrypt issues a certificate as usual, and the SCIM bridge removes those temporary DNS records.

+The one major advantage is that the bridge does not need to be publicly-accessible at all times to ensure a TLS certificate is available.
+This also allows for more advanced firewall techniques to be applied if required.
+While not as convenient as `TLS-ALPN-01`, it can open up more options for your deployment environment.

+An example configuration file can be found [here](./dns01-example.json).

 ## Clone this repository